JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README.md

 > :warning: WBI Classic Stock is not supported.

+> :small_orange_diamond: = Given values are for reference and will scale with the original thrust and Isp of the affected engine.

 ## NTR Primary/Single Mode
 Rational Resources Nuclear Family operates on any atomic rocket part that is given the tag `RRNF = Yes`.
 The affected engine gets its title appended and gets cloned: one instance for oxidating agents (propellants that contain Oxygen) and one for reducing agents (propellants that don't contain Oxygen).